 Certain information in this Annual Information Form constitutes "forward-looking statements" within the meaning of applicable securities legislation.
 These statements reflect management's expectations regarding objectives, plans, goals, strategies, future growth, results of operations, performance and business prospects and opportunities of the REIT including expectations for the current financial year, and include, but are not limited to, statements with respect to management's beliefs, plans, estimates and intentions, and similar statements concerning anticipated future events, results, circumstances, performance or expectations that are not historical facts.
-Statements that contain words such as "could", "should", "can", "anticipate", "expect", "does not expect", "believe", "plan", "budget", "schedule", "estimate", "intend", "project", "will", "may", "might", "continue", "seek", "strategy", "future", "likely" and similar expressions or statements relating to matters that are not historical facts constitute forward-looking statements.
+Statements that contain words such as "could", "should", "would", "can", "anticipate", "expect", "does not expect", "believe", "plan", "budget", "schedule", "estimate", "intend", "project", "will", "may", "might", "continue", "seek", "strategy", "future", "likely" and similar expressions or statements relating to matters that are not historical facts constitute forward-looking statements.
+Some of the specific forward-looking statements contained herein include, but are not limited to, statements relating to the impact of the COVID-19 pandemic.